BioImage-Archive/bia-integrator/ro-crate-ingest/ro_crate_ingest/ro_crate_modification/modification_configuration_reference.md

 metadata overrides.

 `image_acquisition_protocol_title`, `protocol_titles`, and
-`annotation_method_titles` are keyed by either `dataset` (applies to the dataset as a whole) or an `ImageType` value (applies only to images of that type). `annotation_method_titles` is useful for segmentation images, which remain `bia:Image` rows but can carry an annotation-method association.
-For simple flat associations not needing image-type keying, prefer the `associations` block instead.
+`annotation_method_titles` are keyed by an `ImageType` value (applies only to images of that type). `annotation_method_titles` is useful for segmentation images, which remain `bia:Image` rows but can carry an annotation-method association.
+Use the `associations` block for dataset-level metadata.

 `source_image_types` is valid only for the `segmentation` target key.
 Its value names the preferred upstream `ImageType` to write to `associated_source_image`